How We Hear

 Fits mild to moderate hearing loss (up to 65dB HL).

 Full Shell In the Ear (ITE) – Visible in the ear, easy to handle, less occlusion, more power, better battery life, wireless communication and directional microphones available.
+Some rechargeable and/or wireless options are available.
 Fits mild to severe hearing loss (up to 75dB HL).

 Behind the Ear (BTE) - Cosmetically appealing (slightly visible), easier to handle, good durability, wireless communication and directional microphones available.
 Fits mild to profound hearing loss (up to 100dB HL).

 Power Behind the Ear (power BTE) - Cosmetically appealing (slightly visible), easier to handle, good durability, the most power, wireless communication and directional microphones available.
 Fits moderately severe to profound hearing loss (up to 120dB HL).